 If you decide to leave your practice due to bullying, consider letting the practice know the reason.
 You can contact AOM On Call to help you navigate your options.

-This article from Lifeworks (login information here) discusses other important coping mechanisms.
-The Public Services Health & Safety Association of Ontario also has excellent step by step strategies when confronted by a bully.
+The Public Services Health & Safety Association of Ontario has excellent step by step strategies when confronted by a bully.

 There are several excellent articles and resources about bullying in midwifery:

-- The Royal College of Midwives has a number of resources on Undermining and Bullying in the Workplace
+- The Royal College of Midwives and Royal College of Obstetricians and Gynaecologists have a number of resources on Undermining and Bullying in the Workplace

 - 10 Things You May Not Know About Midwives in Work-Related Psychological Distress presents some of the work conditions and factors, including bullying, that contribute to stress and psychological distress in midwives.

 - Midwifery: Horizontal Violence in the Workplace, in-depth article by Carolyn Hastie in Birth International that defines “horizontal violence,” provides examples of bullying behaviours, outlines the consequences and, most importantly, proposes strategies for promoting a safe, happy workplace and for dealing with instances of horizontal violence.